youqing945/108-1_DataStructure/README.md

 # 108-1_DataStructure
 All homework of 108-1 NCKU Data Structure.

-There are 10 pieces of homework in branches but hw7 only has assignment.
+There are 10 pieces of homework in folders but hw7 only has assignment.

-Each branch at least contains one assignment in pdf.
+Each folder at least contains one assignment in pdf.

 1. Time complexity(document), recursive(Ackerman's Function, Power Set)
 2. Solitaire